-This parameter determines how the VCX-100 processes a BREAK.
+This parameter determines how the VCX-101 processes a BREAK.
 The system supports the following options:

 - Pass through.
 The system sends a BREAK through to the destination.
 The choice is useful if the device at the destination port responds to a BREAK. - Ignore.
 The system does not pass the BREAK through, nor does it take any action in response to a BREAK. - Enter control state.
 BREAK functions similarly to the control state character.
-See the following paragraphs for information on the control state character.
+See the following paragraphs for information on the control state character. - Forward toggle.
+Allows entry of an ASCII character to be used to forward toggle.
+When the character is used it toggles to the next higher (forward) session.